 Buried by the Bernards (2021)

-Y’all, get ready to laugh—and by laugh, I mean cackle.
+Y’all, get ready to laugh—and by laugh, we mean cackle.
 Buried by the Bernards follows the family behind a locally-run-and-operated funeral home, R Bernard Funeral Services.
 You might know them by their viral commercial…

 If this gave you the giggles, just know the show will have you busting a gut.
 From Uncle Kevin googling “No Make Up” make up looks to beat the face on a dead body, to Debbie serving us Southern Black mom realness, to all the antics that transpire between Deja, Raegan, Ryan, and the gang, you’re in for some real good reality tv that’ll have you rolling on the floor.